-Docebo’s password policy ensures maximum security in order to protect your platform's privacy.
+Docebo’s password policy ensures maximum security to protect your platform's privacy.
 This article will outline how to manage your platform’s policy as a Superadmin.

 Managing the Password Policy

 As the Superadmin, you can apply a specific password policy to better fit your company's needs.
-Begin by accessing the Admin Menu by scrolling your mouse over the gear icon in the top right corner of your platform.
+Begin by accessing the Admin Menu by clicking on the gear icon in the top right corner of your platform.
 Then, press the Advanced Settings item in the Settings section.
 Once in the Advanced Settings menu, select the Password tab from the tab menu.